nnUyi/MobileNet_V2/README.md

                        --num_class=10

 ## Results
-  - After training, you can see that the testing accuracy rate can reach to about **89.0%**.
+  - After training, you can see that the testing accuracy rate can reach to **89.0%**.
   - loss function shows below:

     <p align='center'><img src='./figure/loss_function.png'/></p>